-Interest Maturity date 2019 2018

-rate % £000 £000 £000

-Loan from Gates Foundation Variable September 12, 2020 19,157 18,878
+Interest rate % 2018 £000 Loan from Gates Foundation Variable September 12, 2020 19,157 18,878

 Interest bearing loans and borrowings

 The Company has a convertible loan agreement with the Gates Foundation in which the Foundation has Group has agreed to lend the Company an amount not to exceed \$40 million in two tranches, of which the first tranche of \$25 million was received on September 13, 2017.
 Interest is payable at a rate of 2% per annum for the first year and 0% thereafter until either repayment or conversion of the loan.
 The loans are evidenced by convertible loan notes.
 Each loan note is convertible into ordinary shares of the Company based on a series of specific conversion criteria.